PROFILE

 States--Roble Olhaye Oudine

-Djibouti's mission to the UN is located at
+Djibouti's mission to the UN is located at 866

-866 UN Plaza, Suite 4011, New York, NY 10017
+UN Plaza, Suite 4011, New York, NY 10017 (tel.

-(tel.
 212-753-3163).
-Djibouti's embassy in
+Djibouti's embassy in Washington

-Washington is located at Suite 515, 1156 15th
+is located at Suite 515, 1156 15th Street, NW,

-Street, NW, Washington, DC 20005 (tel.
-202-
+Washington, DC 20005 (tel.
+202- 331-0270; fax

-331-0270; fax 202-331-0302).
+202-331-0302).

 ECONOMY

-Djibouti's fledgling economy depends on a
+Djibouti's economy depends largely on

-and commercial activities of the Port of
+economic activities are the Port of Djibouti,

-Addis Ababa-Djibouti railroad.
-During the civil
+operation of the Addis Ababa-Djibouti railroad.

-war (1991-94), there was a significant diversion
+its civil war (1991-94), there was a significant

-of government budgetary resources from
+diversion of government budgetary resources from

 developmental and social services to military